robinwesterback/deploy-react-app/README.md

  Provide more information and resources about ROI and KPIs

 ### Structure
-The website has a natural structure with the "home-section" giving a message, in this case welcoming the user to the website and describes how to use it.
+The application has a natural structure with the "home-section" giving a message, in this case welcoming the user to the application and describes how to use it.
-The next section is the "business-section", where you can add a businesses, define your KPIs and reap the results.
+The next section is the "business-section", where you can add a businesses and define your KPIs.
-The next section is the "campaign-section", where you can add a campaign, define your KPIs and reap the results.
+The next section is the "campaign-section", where you can add a campaign and define your KPIs.
+The result section follows where you can reap the results of your investments.
-At the end of the website is the "support-section" with a contact form and a footer where you can access social-links, contact-info and a link to Megapixels marketing services.
+At the end of the application is the "support-section" with a contact form and a footer where you can access social-links, contact-info and a link to Megapixels marketing services.

 ### Skeleton
 In this [link](https://github.com/robinwesterback/User-Centric-Frontend-Development-Milestone-Project/tree/master/wireframes) you can find the wireframes for each section that serves as the skeleton for the project.

 ### Surface
-In this [link](https://github.com/robinwesterback/User-Centric-Frontend-Development-Milestone-Project/tree/master/wireframes) you can find Megapixels website whos brand and graphic guidelines I have followed.
+In this [link](https://github.com/robinwesterback/User-Centric-Frontend-Development-Milestone-Project/tree/master/wireframes) you can find Megapixels website.
+This application follows Megapixels brand and graphic guidelines.
 The white background works well with the logo, buttons and font colors.
 The design is clean and the orange color presents the information in a pleasant way.

 ## Features
-The website contains several features with a few left to be implemented.
+The application contains several features with a few left to be implemented.

 ### Existing Features

 #### Hamburger drop down menu
 A function that uses Reacts useState to change the state of the element onClick.
-Find more about Reacts useState here [w3schools](https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp "How To JS Fullscreen Overlay").
+Find out more about Reacts useState [here](https://reactjs.org/docs/hooks-state.html "Using the State Hook").
 The design is made to follow Megapixels brand and graphic guidelines.

 #### ROI Calculator
 An ROI calculator that is used for businesses and campaigns in this project.
 The calculator contains several variables, runs functions, passes and stores information.
 You can add a new business or campaign, enter the KPIs that you want and get the results in an instant.
+The calculator is built using hooks.
+Find out more about hooks [here](https://reactjs.org/docs/hooks-reference.html "Hooks API Reference").

 ##### Get business/campaign
 Gets the name of all the items in every business/campaign.